wkaisertexas/HIP/docs/how-to/cooperative_groups.rst

 * Operations to inspect the group properties;
 * Collectives that expose low-level, group-specific and often HW accelerated, operations.

-The code differenc to the original block model can be find in the following table.
+The code difference to the original block model can be found in the following table.

 .. list-table:: Cooperative Group Example
     :header-rows: 1